 The order of business is typically carried out as listed on the agenda or as set out below; however, the mayor may reorder the items, unless council members object.
-Council Mmembers may request items be reordered by motion.
+Council members may request items be reordered by motion.

 - 1. Public Comment will be held at the beginning of the meeting. - 2.
-Consent Calendar items removed for discussion - a.
-Council Mmembers or , the city manager, or other council members may

-- request that an item y matter be removed from the Consent Calendar for separate consideration. - a.b.
-Members of the public wishing to have an item removed from the Consent Calendar for separate consideration may make a request to a council member or the city manager prior to the beginning of council meeting. - b.c.
-All matters remaining on the Consent Calendar shall be approved by a single action, such single action to have the legal effect of individual action on each matter.
+Consent Calendar items removed for discussion: - a.
+Council members or the city manager may request that an item be removed from the Consent Calendar for separate consideration; - Members of the public wishing to have an item removed from the Consent Calendar for separate consideration may make a request to a council member or the city manager prior to the beginning of council meeting;

-e.d.
-If Consent Calendar items are removed, they shall be discussed immediately after adoption of the balance of the Consent Calendar.

-3. Public Hearings.

-- a.
-The order of public hearings will generally be as follows: - (i) Staff comments, information, and reports, followed by council member questions. - (ii) Proponent, if applicable, speaks, followed by council member questions. - (iii) Opponent, if applicable, speaks, followed by council member questions. - (iv) If the public hearing is on an appeal that does not require council de novo review, then the appellant (opponent) speaks before the applicant (proponent) in accordance with the allotted time. - (v) Public comments. - (vi) If the public hearing is a de novo review appeal, the applicant speaks in rebuttal, but if not a de novo review appeal, the appellant speaks in rebuttal. - (vii) Closure of public comment. - (viii) i) Further council member discussion. - (ix) Motion to close public hearing and take action.
+- c.
+All matters remaining on the Consent Calendar shall be approved by a single action, such single action to have the legal effect of individual action on each matter; and - d.
+If Consent Calendar items are removed, they shall be discussed immediately after adoption of the balance of the Consent Calendar. - 3.
+Public Hearings. - a.
+The order of public hearings will generally be as follows: - (i) staff comments, information, and reports, followed by council member questions. - (ii) proponent, if applicable, speaks, followed by council member questions. - (iii) opponent, if applicable, speaks, followed by council member questions. - (iv) if the public hearing is on an appeal that does not require council de novo review, then the appellant (opponent) speaks before the applicant (proponent) in accordance with the allotted time. - (v) public comments. - (vi) if the public hearing is a de novo review appeal, the applicant speaks in rebuttal, but if not a de novo review appeal, the appellant speaks in rebuttal. - (vii) closure of public comment. - (viii) further council member discussion. - (ix) motion to close public hearing and take action.
 See Rule 6.F regarding continuances. - b.
-The mayor presiding officer may direct speakers to avoid repetition in order to permit maximum information to be provided the council within the time allotted to the hearing.

-4. New Business.

-- a.
-The order of discussion after introduction of an item by the mayor will generally be as follows: - (i) Staff comments, information, and reports, followed by questions from the council-members. - (ii) Public comments and information, followed by questions from the council members. - (iii) Member discussion, motion, and action. - b.
+The mayor may direct speakers to avoid repetition in order to permit maximum information to be provided the council within the time allotted to the hearing. - 4.
+New Business. - a.
+The order of discussion after introduction of an item by the mayor will generally be as follows: - (i) Staff comments, information, and reports, followed by questions from the council members. - (ii) Public comments and information, followed by questions from the council members. - (iii) Member discussion, motion, and action. - b.
 Once the item is placed before the council for discussion, motion, or action, no member of staff or the public shall be allowed to address the council without the consent of the mayor or council members.